-The Fund's remaining assets will be invested into the BCPP pool as and when suitable investment solutions become available.
 Any assets not invested in BCPP Ltd will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
+Having undertaken a comprehensive Investment Strategy Review in 2023 which set a roadmap for the pooling of all assets, the next such review will take place no later than 2026.